 Making Things Visible and Holding it All Together

 A good light is absolutely necessary.
 You can make do with the lighting already in your space, but if you want to give your eyes a good shot at getting things right and keep them from squinting and making wrinkles, get some bright lighting!
 I bought this sucker online, it has some crazy stats!

-I found this one at bulbs.com, be prepared to spend a lot!
+I found my old one at bulbs.com, (haven’t been able to replace it since it broke, can’t find the same one!) be prepared to spend a lot!
 I think it’s a lot for a light bulb.
 These are its stats:

 ● Medium (E26) Base – fits in normal type lamp